KilledByAPixel/OS13k/README.md

 - We will need to curate the best and perhaps smallest content for what actualy lands in the JS13k build
 - Anything left out of the JS13k build will still be available in the full GitHub version
 - Another big part of this is the trophy system that ANY JS13k game (even non-OS13k) can opt into
-- It is still very early in development so all the apps are placeholders to be swapped out later
 - We make this repo public on day 1 of Js13k and open source everything, I haven't decided on license
-- I will submit a much reduced version on day 1 for people to test their games achevements on

 You can learn more about JS13k here, I won 2nd place last year! https://js13kgames.com/

 ## Programming Info
 - OS13k stores it's list of programs in programs.js
-- For faster development iteration, the first program in the list opens automatically
+- For fast iteration when deveoping, the first program in the list opens automatically
-- Make sure to put your program in the proper subfolder

 Add an icon config to programs.js to register your program, and send me pull request, examples...
 - {name:'Test', icon:'✌️', src:'system/test.html', multiple:1, reload:1, code:1}